Bacula-Systems/ansible-collection-bacula-enterprise/README.md

-# Bacula Enterprise Collection for Ansible - bacula.bacula_enterprise
+# Bacula Enterprise Collection for Ansible - baculasystems.bacula_enterprise

-An Ansible Collection of roles to install one or more of the Bacula Enterprise Edition Director, (using PostgreSQL catalog), a Bacula File Daemon (FD) only, FD plugins, SD plugins, and BWeb in RHEL/CentOS/Debian/Ubuntu/OracleLinux/SLES Linux distributions.
+An Ansible Collection of roles to install one or more of the following Bacula Enterprise Edition components: A Director (using a PostgreSQL catalog), a File Daemon (FD) only, a Storage Daemon (SD) only, FD plugins, SD plugins, and/or BWeb in RHEL/CentOS/Debian/Ubuntu/OracleLinux/SLES Linux distributions.

 ## Ansible version compatibility